Neuter Ch Ourgang Time Warp – 24/6/19

 Unfortunately as he matured, his inscisors became messy and he had issues with Belinda’s Kenickie – the joy of keeping two boys close in age, lots of little things added up to the heart breaking decision that the best home for him was not with me.
 Now I had poured my heart and soul into this dog and desperately wanted him to stay even though I knew he shouldn’t as we had reached our quota of dogs, so he could only go to the most special of homes – in stepped Sue Cross, my long term friend, who has previously had two of my babies Fudge & Nougat.
 Sue gave me two weeks to adjust saying that I could have him back if I couldn’t live without him, I gave her a week before she wouldnt give him back – I won.
 So he is now a very much loved and spoilt brat of Sue’s in Camden, having all the attention that he demands and believe me he knows how to demand.

-He has sired one litter with Baden Davis (Roperbull) of four delightful girls and has another litter due soon with Tilly for me (Litter 22).
+He has sired one litter with Baden Davis (Roperbull) of four delightful girls and had another litter with Tilly for me (Litter 22).
 He is health tested as much as he can be (we can’t do hips because of the injury) but eyes, DNA and elbows are all good.
-He is available at stud to selected health tested bitches for those that can see his value in his great construction, bone, substance, beautiful spring of rib and level topline – AI only either side by side, fresh or frozen.
+He is now desexed and living a life of luxury and gained his Neuter Championship with ease.

 See Litter 21 for pedigree details